joel-wong-aws/deadline-cloud-for-keyshot/README.md

 ### Service-managed fleets

-On [service-managed fleets](service-managed-fleets), the KeyShot adaptor is automatically available via the `deadline-cloud` Conda channel with the [default Queue Environment][default-queue-environment].
+On [service-managed fleets][service-managed-fleets], the KeyShot adaptor is automatically available via the `deadline-cloud` Conda channel with the [default Queue Environment][default-queue-environment].

 ### Customer-managed fleets